DFOnline/Flint/README.md

 > This makes Flint run /locate every time a suspected mode change occurs.
 > Not only does this give you access to the plot the user is on, but it also makes mode tracking more accurate.

+## ActionDump

+The actiondump is stored in separate files for each color mode access them in the flint files, for a & color syntax actiondump you would use `FlintFile.ACTION_DUMP_AMPERSAND.getPath()`, you need to read the files on your own.
+To receive each version log into Node Beta and run `/getactiondump <color mode>`.

 ### DFItem

 TODO